-- CAFOD's Catholic church partners as it brings a Catholic perspective to the debate on gender equality.
-The toolkit takes the reader on a reflective journey, applying similar approaches and principles to those in Laudato Si' such as 'human dignity', 'integral ecology' and the 'common good'.
-These articulate the fundamental relationships of a person with God, with her/himself, with others and with creation and society. - CAFOD staff when discussing gender with partners.
+• The CIDSE network and our allies and our members' partners in the Catholic church as it brings a Catholic perspective to the debate on gender equality.
+The toolkit takes the reader on a reflective journey, applying similar approaches and principles to those in Laudato Si' such as 'human dignity', 'integral ecology' and the

+'common good'.
+These articulate the fundamental relationships of a person with God, with her/ himself, with others and with creation and society.